 21 October 2020 | 09:30 - 11:00 - Online session (Registration only available at the EWRC site until 14 October 2020)

-The session will focus on the Smart Specialisation cooperation opportunities in the Blue Growth area with the outlook into the new programming period and possible emergence of the blue economy innovation partnerships aiming to the Green Deal to be supported through the new Interregional Innovation Investment instrument.
+The session focused on the Smart Specialisation cooperation opportunities in the Blue Growth area with the outlook into the new programming period and possible emergence of the blue economy innovation partnerships aiming to the Green Deal and supported through the new Interregional Innovation Investment instrument.

-The 2021-2027 period will seek to reinforce interregional cooperation for innovation as outlined in the Commission Communication “Strengthening Innovation in Europe’s regions”.
-In this context, the Commission proposed a new Interregional Innovation Investment instrument aiming at helping actors involved in the Smart Specialisation Strategies for Sustainability (S4) to cluster together, scale up and bring new innovative products and services to the European market.
+The 2021-2027 period seeks to reinforce interregional cooperation for innovation as outlined in the Commission Communication “Strengthening Innovation in Europe’s regions”.
+In this context, the Commission proposed a new Interregional Innovation Investment instrument aiming at helping actors involved in the Smart Specialisation Strategies for Sustainability (S4) to cluster together, scale-up and bring new innovative products and services to the European market.
 The objectives of the new initiative are:

 To accelerate innovation bringing research results to the market helping companies to implement mature joint innovation projects (TRL6-8) in view of commercialization and scaling up

 Encouraging close-to-market investments involving innovative products and services through the deployment of new technologies or processes.